 From its globe-changing inception in the swinging sixties right through to the bass-driven modern era, popular music has always been at the forefront of all things fashion and culture.
 Responsible for bringing the darkest of subcultures to the mainstream, popular music gains its traction in cities and towns before dominating the global airwaves.
 Nowhere is this more true than London.

-From the influence of studios in London on Beatlemania, through the anarchic punk drive of the Sex Pistols, to the modern rise of UK garage and grime, there’s never been a time where the capital’s soundtrack hasn’t dominated the charts.
-Here, we take a look at some of the biggest artists to come through the big smoke and the iconic London studios behind their success.
+From the influence of London on Beatlemania, through the anarchic punk drive of the Sex Pistols, to the modern rise of UK garage and grime, there’s never been a time where the capital’s soundtrack hasn’t dominated the charts.
+Here, we take a look at some of the biggest artists to come through the big smoke and the iconic London recording studios behind their success.

-The 8 Most Iconic Recording Studios in London.
+The 8 Most Iconic Recording Studios.

 1. Britannia Row Studios – Wandsworth, London.

 Purposefully built by British rock pioneers Pink Floyd for their chart-topping album Wish You Were Here, Britannia Row Studios quickly acquired legendary status.
-Playing host to the likes of disco queen Jocelyn Brown, pop sensations Westlife, and pirate-radio trailblazer Mike Skinner, this London studio’s back catalogue is second to none.
+Playing host to the likes of disco queen Jocelyn Brown, pop sensations Westlife, and pirate-radio trailblazer Mike Skinner, this London recording studio’s back catalogue is second to none.
 Before being sadly bought out by property developers, the studio was home to a 60-channel vintage Neve mixing board and the UK’s largest mic collection.

 2. Trident Studio – St Anne’s Court, London.

-When most people think of the Beatles White album, they immediately think of Abbey Road Studios.
+When most people think of the Beatles White album, they immediately think of Abbey Road.
 But plenty of that album was recorded at the Trident Studio in London, taking advantage of the world-famed C. Bechstein concert sized piano for the iconic “Hey Jude”.
 That same piano can be heard on Elton John’s “Your Song” and Queen’s “Killer Queen” to name just a few.
 Other artists who called Trident home include the Bee Gees, Lou Reed, the Rolling Stones, Tina Turner and David Bowie.

 3. RGM Sound – Holloway Road, London.